List of Illinois Fighting Illini men's basketball head coaches

-The following is a list of Illinois Fighting Illini men's basketball head coaches.
+The following is a list of Illinois Fighting Illini men's basketball head coaches updated through the U of I official record book.

 The men's college basketball program of the University of Illinois at Urbana–Champaign was founded in 1905 and is known competitively as the Fighting Illini.
 The team has had 18 head coaches in its history, and they have won 2 Helms and Premo-Porretta National Championship.
 Ralph Jones won the first national championship while finishing his career with an overall record of 85–34 (.714 winning percentage).
 Douglas Mills coached the second national champion while finishing his career with an overall record of 151–66 (.696 winning percentage).
 Lou Henson, after a 21-year stint as head coach, compiled the most wins in Illini history finishing his time in Urbana-Champaign with a record of 423–224.
 Additionally, Bill Self maintains the highest winning percentage of all-time at .765 (78 wins and only 24 losses).